2026 · NSS Background RemoverAbout 12 min readNovus Stream Solutions

 AI removal gets you most of the way, but the last few percent — a wisp of hair, a glass edge, a sign held at the wrong angle — is where editors earn their keep.
 The app gives you a refinement toolkit rather than asking you to accept whatever the model produced.
 There is a brush for painting the mask back in or out by hand, a wand for selecting contiguous regions, and a click-to-select-subject tool that floods out from where you click to grab a whole object.
 Together they let you correct the model's mistakes precisely instead of re-running it and hoping, which is faster and far more controllable on the hard cases.

 There is also a Clean Edges pass that does CPU-side refinement in about a second, tightening the boundary without a full re-inference, and the removal itself comes in modes — a fast model for standard shots and a best-quality model for fine hair, complex edges, and difficult backgrounds, plus a dedicated path for transparent and glass-like materials.
 The point of all this is control with a floor: the automatic result is good enough to ship for most images, and when it is not, you are not stuck — you have hand tools to fix exactly the part that went wrong.
-That combination, a strong default plus real manual recourse, is what lets one tool serve both someone batching product shots and someone compositing a careful hero image.
+That combination, a strong default plus real manual recourse, is what lets one tool serve both someone cleaning up a stack of product shots and someone compositing a careful hero image.

 Adjustments, filters, and color that lives on the layer

 Beyond the mask, the editor carries the color and tone controls you would expect from an image app: brightness, contrast, saturation, and temperature sliders, a set of filters numbering well into the twenties, and the ability to apply them with the layer model rather than flattening everything into a single destructive pass.
-Because adjustments respect layers, you can grade a subject independently of its background, or tune a composited scene element to match the plate it is sitting on, which is the kind of thing that separates a believable composite from an obvious cut-and-paste.
+Because adjustments respect layers, you can grade a subject independently of its background, or tune a composited element to match the plate it is sitting on, which is the kind of thing that separates a believable composite from an obvious cut-and-paste.
 The sliders are throttled to stay smooth at sixty frames per second while you drag, so adjusting feels immediate rather than laggy.

 The practical workflow this unlocks is matching, not just removing.
 A cutout that is technically perfect can still look pasted if its color temperature fights the new background; having temperature and the rest of the adjustments right there, on the layer, means you can reconcile the two in the same session instead of bouncing to another app.
 For e-commerce and marketplace work especially, this is where consistency comes from — the same subject, lit and graded the same way across a catalog, reads as a coherent brand rather than a pile of unrelated photos.